kensanata/just-halberds/Halberts.md

 2d6 for nightlings and predators, or 1d6 for undead.
 Giants and dragons are always loners.

-> Example: Claudia directs the game and needs goblins that
+> Example: Claudia referees the game and needs goblins that
 > ride on giant spiders that ambush the vanguard.
 There are 7.
 > She uses the line of nightlings and mounts.
 Goblins:
 > Damage-3, Endurance-1, Life-5, Attack-5, Hit-9, Escape-4.